Where to go in Scotland – some early planning tips

 Speyside has by far the biggest concentration of distilleries.
 If jumping between these factories of liquid gold is your thing, this is probably the region to focus on.
 Equally, your taste buds may have a preference for the peatiness of Islay malts in which case you can join the long line of those on a pilgrimage to this particular area.
 It is not the most accessible spot in Scotland though so have a plan in mind for getting there and back and how it fits with the rest of your itinerary.
 My whisky guide can help you with more specifics in this particular realm.

 Castles and historical ruins

 With over 550 courses to choose from, you’ll want to know where to go in Scotland to play golf.
 Many will head straight for St Andrews or Ayrshire and you could do a lot worse.
 I love the courses of Perthshire and Fife myself as I like a game but am prone to the occasional swing at fresh air and there are plenty of clubs in these areas that a bit more laid back about guest that are prone to a little bit of dire.
-Again, you can get more specifics from my golf guide for Scotland.

 With a whopping 283 mountains over 3000 feet (Munros) in Scotland this is a tough choice for first time visitors.
 The expert climbers don’t need me, they know where they are going and what their target peaks are.
 But most Munro baggers that contact me have their eye on one or two easy to moderate hikes that offer superb views but that are not too remote from the central cities.
 Those around Loch Lomond in the west and Perthshire in the east are my suggestions.
 Hikes like Ben Lawers, Schiehallion, Ben Lomond and Ben A’An are amongst the best for those that are novices but are up for a challenge.